 She has published both empirical and theoretical articles related to adolescent identity development and edited a special issue of Qualitative Psychology focused on the promise of qualitative methods for expanding theories of Positive Youth Development.
 She has contributed to technical evaluation reports, book chapters, and encyclopedia entries.
 In addition, she has taught courses at the undergraduate and graduate level on topics ranging from adolescent development, social and personality psychology, research methods, and program evaluation.

-Valerie is a senior research scientist at CCL who manages a group of researchers and evaluators focused on work in the social sector.
-In this role, she oversees the evaluation and research work across K-12 education, higher education, non-profits, population health, and youth-serving organizations.
-Valerie also contributes to CCL’s work in Equity, Diversity, and Inclusion by supporting the EDI research agenda.
-Valerie is interested in developmental evaluation, program evaluation, and applied research and works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.
+Valerie manages a group of researchers and evaluators focused on work in the social sector.
+In this role, she focuses on internal organizational learning and understanding CCL’s progress toward larger-scale societal impact and oversees the evaluation and research work across K-12 education, higher education, non-profits, population health, and youth-serving organizations.
+Valerie also contributes to CCL’s work in Equity, Diversity, and Inclusion by supporting CCL’s internal EDI journey and evaluation and learning efforts related to EDI.
+Valerie is interested in emergent learning, continuous program improvement, developmental evaluation, program evaluation, and applied research and works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.